 Minor revision procedures may be desired in the coming weeks, and it is best to discuss these revisions as expected parts of the procedure before the initial surgery.
 It is also wise to have photos from one or more prior patients, showing all stages of the procedure, revisions, and postoperative progression.
 Examples can also be found in textbooks and online.
-Dermatologic surgeons most often perform this procedure under local anesthesia, sometimes with conscious sedation, while physicians in other specialties often do this under general anesthesia.